tralpha/spotify-project/docs/interpreting-the-model.md

     top50importance.append(importances[indices[f]])
 ```

+**We reformat some of the earlier dataframes to lowercase strings and define a function get_translation that will help convert uri features that are in our sparse matrix to the artists, albums and tracks that they represent, in plain english.
 ```python
 #helper in getting top features and making visual
 #convert relevant dataframe columns to lowercase so we can compare with top feature output